-In this Q+A, RMA of Southern California Dr. Katherine Green breaks down everything you need to know about PCOS.
+In this Q+A, RMA of Southern California’s Dr. Thomas Kim breaks down everything you need to know about PCOS.

 WHAT IS PCOS?

-Dr. Green: PCOS is the most common hormonal abnormality in women of reproductive age.
+Dr. Kim: PCOS is the most common hormonal abnormality in women of reproductive age.
 It is typically marked by three factors: